-- 267A.
+- M266A.
+Statistical Modeling and Learning in Vision and Science.
+(4) (Same as Statistics M232A.)
+Lecture, three hours.
+Preparation: basic statistics, linear algebra (matrix analysis), computer vision.
+Computer vision and pattern recognition.
+Study of four types of statistical models for modeling visual patterns: descriptive, causal Markov, generative (hidden Markov), and discriminative.
+Comparison of principles and algorithms for these models; presentation of unifying picture.
+Introduction of minimax entropy and EM-type and stochastic algorithms for learning.
+S/U or letter grading. - M266B.
+Statistical Computing and Inference in Vision and Image Science.
+(4) (Same as Statistics M232B.)
+Lecture, three hours.
+Preparation: basic statistics, linear algebra (matrix analysis), computer vision.
+Introduction to broad range of algorithms for statistical inference and learning that could be used in vision, pattern recognition, speech, bioinformatics, data mining.
+Topics include Markov chain Monte Carlo computing, sequential Monte Carlo methods, belief propagation, partial differential equations.
+S/U or letter grading. - 267A.
 Neural Models.
 (4) Lecture, four hours; outside study, eight hours.
 Designed for graduate students.
 Review of major neurophysiological milestones in understanding brain architecture and processes.
 Focus on brain theories that are important for modern computer science and, in particular, on models of sensory perception, sensory-motor coordination, and cerebellar and cerebral structure and function.
-Students required to prepare a paper analyzing research in one area of interest.
-Letter grading. - Mr. Vida - 267B.
+Students required to prepare papers analyzing research in one area of interest.
+Letter grading. - Mr. Vidal - 267B.
 Artificial Neural Systems and Connectionist Computing.
 (4) Lecture, four hours; outside study, eight hours.
 Designed for graduate students.
 Analysis of major connectionist computing paradigms and underlying models of biological and physical processes.
 Examination of past and current implementations of artificial neural networks along with their applications to associative knowledge processing, general multisensor pattern recognition including speed and vision, and adaptive robot control.
-Students required to prepare a paper analyzing research in one area of interest.
-Letter grading.
-Mr. Vidal - 268.
+Students required to prepare papers analyzing research in one area of interest.
+Letter grading. - 268.
 Machine Perception.
 (4) Lecture, four hours; outside study, eight hours.
 Designed for graduate students.
 Computational aspects of processing visual and other sensory information.
 Unified treatment of early vision in man and machine.
 Integration of symbolic and iconic representations in process of image segmentation.
 Computing multimodal sensory information by "neural-net" architectures.
 Letter grading. - 268S.
 Seminar: Computational Neuroscience.
-(2) Seminar, two hours; outside study, six hours.
+(2) Seminar, two hours; outside study, four hours.
 Designed for students undertaking thesis research.
 Discussion of advanced topics and current research in computational neuroscience.
-Neural networks and connectionism as a paradigm for parallel and concurrent computation in application to problems of perception, vision, multimodal sensory integration, and robotics.
+Neural networks and connectionism as paradigm for parallel and concurrent computation in application to problems of perception, vision, multimodal sensory integration, and robotics.
 May be repeated for credit.
 S/U grading. - 269.
 Seminar: Current Topics in Artificial Intelligence.
 (2 to 4) Seminar, to be arranged.
-Review of current literature and research practicum in an area of artificial intelligence in which instructor has developed special proficiency as a consequence of research interests.
+Review of current literature and research practicum in area of artificial intelligence in which instructor has developed special proficiency as consequence of research interests.
 Students report on selected topics.
 May be repeated for credit with topic change.
 Letter grading. - 270A.
 Computer Methodology: Advanced Numerical Methods.
 (4) Lecture, four hours; outside study, eight hours.
 Requisite: Electrical Engineering 103 or Mathematics 151B or comparable experience with numerical computing.
 Designed for graduate computer science and engineering students.
-Principles of computer treatment of selected numerical problems in algebraic and differential systems, transforms and spectra, data acquisition and reduction; emphasis on concepts pertinent to modeling and simulation and the applicability of contemporary developments in numerical software.
+Principles of computer treatment of selected numerical problems in algebraic and differential systems, transforms and spectra, data acquisition and reduction; emphasis on concepts pertinent to modeling and simulation and applicability of contemporary developments in numerical software.
 Computer exercises.
-Letter grading. - 271A.
-Modeling and Simulation of Lumped Parameter Systems.
-(4) Lecture, eight hours.
-Recommended preparation: course 270A.
-Characterization of electrical, electromechanical, and other engineering problems by systems of nonlinear ordinary differential equations.
-Survey of integration algorithms.
-Digital simulation languages for continuous systems.
-Real-time simulation using array processor and multiprocessor computer systems.
-Letter grading. - 271B.
-Modeling and Simulation of Distributed Parameter Systems.
-(4) Lecture, eight hours.
-Recommended preparation: course 270A.
-Mathematical formulation of engineering field problems governed by partial differential equations.
-Finite difference and finite element approximations.
-Principal algorithms for solving elliptic, parabolic, and hyperbolic partial differential equations.
-Supercomputers, vector processors, multiprocessors, and array processors.
 Letter grading.